dhivyapriyaanbazhagan-builds/ai-products/README.md

 - “Which category has the highest average profit?”

 The app uses Google Gemini to interpret structured data and provide analytical responses.

+### Technologies Used

+- **Python** – Core application logic
+- **Streamlit** – Lightweight web UI framework
+- **pandas** – Data processing and Excel handling
+- **openpyxl** – Excel file engine
+- **Google Gemini API** – LLM reasoning engine
+- **python-dotenv** – Secure API key management

+---

+## ⚙️ How It Works

+1. User uploads an Excel file
+2. pandas reads and summarizes the dataset
+3. A snippet of the dataset is passed to Gemini
+4. Gemini generates a structured analytical response
+5. The result is displayed in the UI